Skip to main content

 NEW YORK CITY, JUL 24 – The DOJ alleges New York City’s sanctuary policies obstruct federal immigration enforcement and threaten public safety, citing a recent shooting involving an undocumented migrant.

-• In a lawsuit filed Thursday, the Department of Justice sued New York City in the Eastern District of New York, naming Mayor Eric Adams, City Council Speaker Adrienne Adams, Police Commissioner Jessica Tisch, and Department of Correction Commissioner Lynette Maginley-Liddie.
+• On Thursday, the Department of Justice sued New York City in the Eastern District of New York, naming Mayor Eric Adams, City Council Speaker Adrienne Adams, Police Commissioner Jessica Tisch, and Department of Correction Commissioner Lynette Maginley-Liddie.

-• The city’s sanctuary ordinances, in place since 1989, bar NYPD and Corrections from turning over detainees to Immigration and Customs Enforcement without a judicial warrant and recent violent conviction.
+• The city’s sanctuary ordinances, in effect since 1989, bar NYPD and Corrections from turning over detainees to ICE without a judicial warrant and recent violent conviction.

-• Meanwhile, Tom Homan vowed to `flood the zone` with ICE agents, while Kayla Mamelak Altus said the mayor supports reexamining laws to improve cooperation.
+• Meanwhile, Tom Homan threatened to 'flood the zone' with ICE agents, while Kayla Mamelak Altus urged the City Council to reexamine laws for better federal cooperation.

-• Looking ahead, lawyers for the U.S. Department of Justice assert the sanctuary laws violate the Constitution’s Supremacy Clause, and the Trump administration previously sued New York State over its green light law enabling driver’s licenses for undocumented immigrants.
+• Looking ahead, U.S. Department of Justice lawyers assert sanctuary laws violate the Constitution’s Supremacy Clause, and the Trump administration previously sued New York State over its green light law.

 Insights by Ground AI